 Purchase a Japanese jigger from Amazon if you don’t have a jigger or want an inexpensive upgrade.

-You’ll want to pour each liquid directly into a shaker.
-We always use a Boston shaker since it’s easy to use and clean.
+Pour each liquid directly into a shaker.
+We always use a Boston shaker since it’s easy to use and quick to clean.
 Our pretty shakers alway leak and are occasionally difficult to open.